-Communication and Interaction needs
+Communication and interaction

-- The profile for every child with communication and interaction needs is different and their needs may change over time.
-They may have difficulty with one, some or all the different aspects of speech, language or social communication at different times in their lives. - Speech, language and communication needs (SLCN) - Autism (including Asperger Syndrome)
+- The profile for every child with communication and interaction needs is different and their needs may change over time. - They may have difficulty with one, some or all the different aspects of speech, language or social communication at different times in their lives. - Speech, language and communication needs (SLCN) - Autism (including Asperger Syndrome)

-Cognition and Learning;
+Cognition and learning

-- Support for learning difficulties may be required when children and young people learn at a slower pace than their peers, even with appropriate differentiation. - Specific learning difficulties (SpLD): dyslexia (reading and spelling), dyscalculia (maths), dyspraxia (co-ordination) and dysgraphia (writing). - Moderate learning difficulties (MLD) - Severe learning difficulties (SLD) - Profound and multiple learning difficulties (PMLD)
+- Support for learning difficulties may be required when children learn at a slower pace than their peers, even with appropriate differentiation. - Specific learning difficulties (SpLD): dyslexia (reading and spelling), dyscalculia (maths), dyspraxia (coordination) and dysgraphia (writing). - Moderate learning difficulties (MLD) - Severe learning difficulties (SLD) - Profound and multiple learning difficulties (PMLD)